I-am-PUID-0/DUMB_docs/docs/deployment/wsl.md

 6. From the Windows app menu, start **Ubuntu 22.04**, then paste the following inside the terminal:

+    !!! note
+        This step is only required if sharing the mount outside of the container - e.g., to another media server, etc.

     ```bash
     sudo apt update
     sudo apt upgrade -y